 The State Taxation Acts Amendment Act 2019 received Royal Assent on 18 June 2019.
 It makes a number of amendments to the economic entitlement provisions in the Duties Act 2000 (Duties Act).

 The amendments address the Supreme Court's decision in BPG Caulfield Village Pty Ltd v Commissioner of State Revenue VSC 172, which found, amongst other things, that for duty purposes, an economic entitlement could not be acquired in circumstances where the taxpayer only acquired an economic entitlement to some, but not all, of the landholdings of a landholder.
-The amendments also address the conceptual issues identified by the Supreme Court that the economic entitlement provisions are focused on the land itself, rather than the landholding entity.
+The amendments also address the conceptual issues identified by the Supreme Court that certain aspects of the economic entitlement provisions are focused on the land itself, rather than the landholding entity.

 Accordingly, the economic entitlement provisions in Part 2 of Chapter 3 of the Duties Act that concern obtaining an economic entitlement by reference to the land holdings of the landholder have been repealed.
 New provisions addressing these arrangements have been inserted into Chapter 2, specifically new Part 4B of the Duties Act, titled ‘Economic Entitlements in Relation to Land’.

 The provisions that concern obtaining an economic entitlement by reference to a private landholder have been retained in the Landholder Duty regime in Part 2 of Chapter 3 of the Duties Act.
 They are now titled ‘Economic Entitlements in Relation to a Private Landholder’.

 What follows is guidance on how these provisions apply.